 I would definitely say so.

-And while the city itself is definitely beautiful and has a lot to offer, you should come here prepared for everything I have mentioned above and take all the praise it’s getting from other bloggers and publications with a pinch of salt.
+And while the city itself is beautiful and has a lot to offer, you should come here prepared for everything I have mentioned above and take all the praise it’s getting from other bloggers and publications with a pinch of salt.

 I am not at all disappointed with the fact that we have decided to make Prague our home for an entire month and I don’t regret choosing it as this year’s main destination, but I was really surprised to find out that it’s lacking that particular something that makes you fall in love with it.